theZacMeister/fireWorks/README.md

 fireWorks is built on these great libraries:
 - <a href="http://opengl.org"> OpenGL: A Cross Platform, Common, Graphics Library
-- <a href="http://freeglut.sourceforge.net"> freeGLUT: A free version of the GLUT GL window creator.
+- <a href="http://glfw.org"> GLFW: A Cross Platform Window Creator and Input Handler
 - <a href="http://www.box2d.org"> Box2D: A 2D Physics Library
 - <a href="http://icculus.org/physfs/"> PhysFS: An Advanced File Library
 - <a href="https://github.com/jeremyong/Selene"> Selene: A Lua-C++ Header Only Binder